opensearch-project/documentation-website/docs/install/index.md

 # Install and configure OpenSearch

-OpenSearch two installation options at this time: Docker images and tarballs.
+OpenSearch has two installation options at this time: Docker images and tarballs.